davidfung/glox/README.md

 ## Tagged Union

 There are two ways to implement a tagged union in Go.
 Either use a struct (higher performance?) or an interface (more space efficient).
 I picked interface because the implementation is more interesting.

 ## Chunk OpCode

-In order to add a type to the chunk opcode structure, will need to create a type interface and use type constraint in other functions such as writeByte() and writeBytes(), because the parameters that they take can be an opCode or a data byte (uint8)
+In order to add a type to the chunk opcode structure, will need to create a type interface and use type constraint in other functions such as writeByte() and writeBytes(), because the parameters that they take can be an opCode or a data byte (uint8).

-## BINARY_OP macro in vm.c
+## BINARY_OP Macro

-It is difficult to convert the BINARY_OP macro in vm.c to Go becuase the macro takes another macro and an operator as parameters.
-There is no way to pass an operator as a function argument in Go.
+It is not straightforward to convert the BINARY_OP macro in vm.c to Go becuase the macro takes a macro and an operator as parameters.

+Typically a C macro is converted to a Go function.
+A C macro does not have type because it is just text substitution.
+But a Go function is statically typed.
+It is impossible to convert a C macro which takes an arbitrary function as a parameter.

+Also there is no way to pass an operator as a function argument in Go.

 ## End